ClickCease

 twitch gaming data breach

-Twitch, a video live streaming service that focuses on streaming video games live including broadcasts of e-sports competitions, has confirmed that it has had a large data breach.
+Twitch, a video streaming service that focuses on streaming video games live, including broadcasts of e-sports competitions, has confirmed that it has experienced a large data breach.
+According to CNET.com, the company pointed to an error in the change to the Twitch server configuration that exposed some data to the Internet.

 The leaked data allegedly includes the Amazon-owned streaming platform’s source code, reports on creator payouts, and details about an unreleased Steam competitor from Amazon Game Studios.